The Best Pregnancy Test You’ll Want to Take

 Pregnancy tests should be four things: sensitive enough to pick up on pregnancy early on, easy to use, easy to read, and relatively cheap.
 Is this combo too much to ask for?
 Nope.

 There are a number of best pregnancy test lists out there.
 However, the ones from the bump and Livestrong are not very rigorous.
-The reviews from Preconception Weekly and Early Pregnancy tests.com both list inaccurate numbers for how sensitive certain tests are (and that last one seems to only be trying to sell its own tests).
+The reviews from Preconception Weekly (now defunct) and Early Pregnancy tests.com both list inaccurate numbers for how sensitive certain tests are (and that last one seems to only be trying to sell its own tests).
 Consumer Reports looked at pregnancy tests in 2003, although the results are not online anymore (available here from cbs.com), and the tests have changed slightly since then.
 So a new guide was definitely needed.